AlyssaRicketts/IDE-IT-Frontend/README.md

 If the feature suggestions you implement are included within the [current features](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt), you should use the same feature IDs as listed in [this file](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt).
 To add additional features, add the unique feature ID along with the [Suggestion](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/HelloWorld/src/main/java/Suggestion.java) into the suggestions map in the [Controller](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/HelloWorld/src/main/java/Controller.java).
 For adding configurations specifically, there will need to be additional implementation to enable or disable the specified configuration.

+To connect your plugin, export your project as a jar file named as 'backend_plugin.jar' and place the jar file in the IDE-IT-Frontend/HelloWorld/lib folder.
+This will include your plugin as a dependency, so the project can be built and run.

 <sup>[back to top](#ide-it-frontend)</sup>

 ## 5 Reporting Bugs

-If you find any bugs in our plugin, please submit an issue to our GitHub page:https://github.com/AlyssaRicketts/IDE-IT-Frontend/issues with the following information:
+If you find any bugs in our plugin, please submit an issue to our GitHub page: https://github.com/AlyssaRicketts/IDE-IT-Frontend/issues with the following information:

-- Eclipse Version located by going to **Eclipse|About Eclipse**.
+- Eclipse Version located by going to **Eclipse | About Eclipse**.
 - A brief description of the bug.
 - Specific steps to recreate the bug.
 - (Optional) A screen shot of the bug.